sunnydayw/outdoor-autonomous-bot/diff_drive_motor_controller/README.md

 ---

 This implementation is still under development.
-Feedback and further tuning are welcome to optimize performance and integration with your final robot system.